 From making the dough to the careful wrapping of each and every fragile piece, my mum would make Maamoul in kilos, then give it out to close family members in little individual pieces.

 Every mother and grandmother proudly claims they own the ‘Best Maamoul Recipe’ but I know in my heart of hearts, my mother’s pistachio Maamoul is a melt-in-your-mouth moment which I’ll never be able to compete with – and neither can anyone else.

 When I was a child, we used to make the dough and the fillings and leave them in the fridge overnight but the biscuits can easily be made in one session.
 Just allow a little time for the assembly.

 Follow Fatimah on Instagram @fatimahomran_

 Share this story

-In a bowl, mix the softened butter with clean hands until it’s smooth and creamy.
+In a separate bowl, mix 250gm softened butter with your hands.